 2024| Straw, soil, branches, iron wire | L 23 m, H 2.5 m

-Straw, a common and symbolic material in rural areas, is often seen as muddy stalks in rice fields.
-I chose straw and soil as the primary materials, cutting the straw and weaving it together with wire to transform the slender stalks into a three-dimensional, elastic ribbon-like surface.
-The installation was installed in an open field near a temple, where the absence of tall structures allows the wind to flow freely and sunlight to enter from different angles.
-Supported by tree branches, the installation was lifted into the air, with parts gently swaying in the breeze.
-While part of the piece was designed by man, the rest was completed by nature.
-The work is soft and undulating, with dynamic highlights and shadows that shift as the angle of the sunlight changes.
-Especially in bright sunlight, the light/shadow contrast becomes more vivid.
+Straw, a common material in rural areas, is often seen as muddy stalks in rice fields.
+I work with straw and soil, weaving the stalks with wire to transform them into a three-dimensional, elastic, ribbon-like surface.
+The installation was placed in an open field where the absence of tall structures allowed the wind to flow freely and sunlight to enter from different angles.
+While part of the piece was created by human hands, the rest was completed by nature.

-Compared to working indoors, the main challenge of working outdoors is to harmonise with the local landscape, rather than changing the environment to suit the installation.
-For example, the area already has electricity pylons and crops as fixed elements, so I had to ensure that my work coexisted harmoniously with the landscape.
-From certain angles, the golden lines of the installation align with the red roofline of the nearby temple; the utility poles along the country lane diminish in height as they recede into the distance, and my work reflects this sense of perspective.
+The main challenge of working outdoors is to harmonize with the local landscape rather than changing the environment to suit the installation.
+From certain angles, the golden lines of the installation align with the red roofline of the nearby temple, while the utility poles along the country lane diminish in height as they recede into the distance.

 -